671432/JustMe/README.md

 - make the bottom part of the hero image scroll with the navbar
 - add a link to the website title that goes to the homepage
-- replace the placeholder images
 - improove the styling for the page titles
 - add a layout for mobile devices

+# Noteworthy updates after initial publishing

+- replace the placeholder images